Summer break in action

 Unlock summer job opportunities

 Have you ever found yourself standing at a crossroads, contemplating how to make the most of your well-deserved summer break by securing a job, earning some money, and gaining experience as a student at the University of Regina?
 With a range of prospects available, including co-op programs, summer student jobs, and academic coursework, this season is an opportune moment for students to leverage their skills and expand their horizons.
-Yet, figuring out how to make the most of this time can be the most challenging part, but with the right mindset and some planning, students can have a productive summer by updating their resumes and engaging in an internship or job related to their field of study.
+Yet, figuring out how to make the most of this time can be the most challenging part, but with the right mindset and some planning students can have a productive summer by updating their resumes and engaging in an internship or job related to their field of study.

 For students seeking practical experience, co-op programs, internships, or full-time jobs can be viable options to consider, especially if they are taking a break from classes at this time.
 While internships, which can be paid or unpaid, are short-term placements befitting for students looking to gain industry exposure, full-time jobs or co-op programs give students the flexibility to earn an income while gaining hands-on experience in the field of work.
 It is worth mentioning that the University of Regina’s co-op program is over 50 years old now, and the simplest way to get into this program is to complete an application form and meet the requirements for the PGPA and the minimum credit hours.